dylanpieper/chatalot/README.md

 -   [chatalot::seq_chat()](https://dylanpieper.github.io/chatalot/reference/seq_chat.html): Use for low performance and high safety, as each chat is saved to the disk in sequence and operations can be interrupted and resumed (e.g., to check responses).

--   [chatalot::future_chat()](https://dylanpieper.github.io/chatalot/reference/future_chat.html): Use for high performance and medium safety, as chats are saved to the disk in chunks as parallel job checkpoints (using [future](https://www.futureverse.org)).
+-   [chatalot::future_chat()](https://dylanpieper.github.io/chatalot/reference/future_chat.html): Use for high performance and medium safety, as chats are saved to the disk in chunks as parallel job checkpoints.

--   [ellmer::parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html): Use for high performance and low safety, as you must be willing to risk everything on one large parallel job (using [mirai](https://mirai.r-lib.org)).
+-   [ellmer::parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html): Use for high performance and low safety, as you must be willing to risk everything on one large parallel job.

 -   [ellmer::batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html): Use for cost savings (\~50%) if you can wait up to 24 hours for a response.